Ollynov/t-school-fullstack-2/CSS-Bootstrap/lecture-notes-css.md

 * Use different selectors
 * Embed styling into your tag
 * Link your html page to a style Sheet
+* Use flexbox for responsive styling
+* Use media queries to make your site look good on various devices

 ## Three ways to style a webpage